 Boats and ferries to Örö

-High season (May-September): During the high season there are daily ferry connections from Kasnäs to Örö and back.
-Some are run by the state via subcontractors, some by the hotel and other private entrepeneurs.
-You can check the timetables and any updates at: http://www.visitoro.fi/index.php/en/travel/connecting-vessels.
+High season (May-September): During the high season there are daily ferry connections from Kasnäs to Örö and back, run by multiple private entrepeneurs:

 Low season (October-April): During the low season the connections are limited.
-A weekly ferry connection is scheduled, but it does not always move if there’s no cargo or residents to be transported.
+A weekly ferry connection with Ms Stella is scheduled, but it does not always move if there’s no cargo or residents to be transported.
 The ferry runs on Thursdays, leaving Kasnäs at 10:30 AM and Örö around 1 PM.
 We advise you to contact the ferry company a few days in advance to let them know you are coming.
-Please call the ferry directly (+358 40 6756 441) or contact firstname.lastname@example.org (+358 400 849444.
+Please call the ferry directly (+358 40 6756 441) or contact firstname.lastname@example.org (+358 400 849444).
 Please also note that during the winter season, or if they are going to offload heavy cargo, they might use the northern harbour in Örö.
-Upon leaving Örö, you can call the ferry directly (+358 40 6756 441) to make sure you will be in the right harbour.
+Upon leaving Örö, you can call the ferry directly to make sure you will be in the right harbour.

 If the ferry is not available, transportations might be arranged with the Örö service company.
 Depending on the amount of construction and maintenance work, they or their subcontractors have boats running weekly or even multiple times a week, either from Kasnäs or from Dalsbruk.
 To enquire about their weekly schedules, please contact: Juha-Pekka Seppälä, +358 (0)400 584142, meidanhuolto (at) gmail.com.

 Another option is to join a tourist group visiting the island.
-They use either the hotel company’s boat or a shared taxi boat.
-You can enquire the hotel (+358 40 777 3668, sales (at) visitoro.fi) if there are any groups or personnel arriving that you could join with.
+They mostly use Wilson Charter or a shared taxi boat.
+You can enquire the above mentioned entrepeneurs or the taxi boat if there are any groups or personnel going that you could share the ride with.

 There most flexible, but more expensive way of reaching Örö is the taxi boat: Taxiboat Roger Granlund (+358 400 824 806).
 The service is available year-round as long as the sea is not frozen.